All 2012, 2013 and 2014 QSOs have been uploaded to LoTW

 QSLing: I will answer 100% via bureau if you choose this way, no need to waste money for direct QSLs.
 For my QSL policy please see www.qslnet.de/dl7bc

-Those who want to pick up their QSL card during Ham Radio in Friedrichshafen on Friday 27th or Saturday 28th of June, 2014, please send me an e-mail with the QSL dates, and we can exchange QSL personally.
+Those who want to pick up their QSL card during Ham Radio in Friedrichshafen on June 27th or 28th, 2015, please send me an e-mail with the QSL dates, and we can exchange QSL personally.

 Have safely reached the island and re-installed the 5-band Spiderbeam after it had been taken down because of a holiday trip of Bruno.
 A 40m-Dipole has been installed, too.
 First QSOs have been made on March 21st evening local time (UTC + 3 hours), last QSO most probably will be on April 4th before noon local time.
 As in the past years, I intend to participate in the WPX phone.
 My call will be again TO7BC for all the stay on the island.
 Will be looking forward to meeting you during those 15 days of activity.